soerenkuenzel/causalToolbox/README.md

 A reference to a response vector.

 - `splitSampleIndex`
-A list of index that records observations that are used in splitting dataset.
-The index are directed linked to the original dataset `x` and `y` from forest.
-Essentially, given this list, we can generate the splitting dataset.

-- `avgSampleIndex`
-A list of index that records observations that are used in averaging dataset.
-The index are directed linked to the original dataset `x` and `y` from forest.
+A list of the index of observations that are used in training.
+The index are based on the original dataset `x` and `y` from forest.
+Essentially, `x[splitSampleIndex]` generates the whole training dataset.
-Essentially, given this list, we can generate the averaging dataset.
-If it is not given, it will be the same as `splitSampleIndex`.

 - `mtry=max(floor(ncol(x)/3), 1)`
 Number of variables randomly sampled as candidates at each split.
 The default value is set to be one third of total feature amount.

-- `nodesize = 5`
+- `nodesize=5`
 Minimum size of terminal nodes.
 Setting this number larger causes smaller trees to be grown (and thus take less time).
 The default value is 5.

-- `nodesizeavg = 5`
+- `nodesizeavg=5`
 Minimum size of terminal nodes for averaging dataset.
 The default value is 5.

 - `maxnodes=NULL`
 Maximum number of terminal nodes trees in the forest can have.
 If not given, trees are grown to the maximum possible (subject to limits by nodesize).

-- ?? `splitfunc=minimizeMSE`
+- `splitrule='variance'`
-A splitting function to determine the best split point among the features.
-The input for the split function should be `x`, `y`, and a set of candidate features and the its output should be the best feature and the best splitting point for that feature.
-The default is to minimize the overall MSE.
+A splitting rule to determine the best split point among the features.
+There are two possible split rules in the package, `variance` and `maxstats`.
+The default is `variance` to minimize the overall MSE.

 - `avgfunc=avgMean`
 An averaging function to average all the input data.
 The input of this function should be a dataframe of predictors `x` and a vector of outcome `y`.
 The output is a scalar.
 The default is to take the mean of all the `y`s.

-#### Fields (In addition to input parameters)
+##### Fields (In addition to parameters)
-- `rootNode`
+- `root`
-A `honestNode` object which is the root of the tree.
+A `RFNode` object which is the root of the tree.
+If the class is extended, the list may contain the corresponding extended `RFNode` object.

 - `totalNodes`
 A counter of total amount of nodes in the tree.